 Let’s try another scenario in which an accident occurs with an obstacle that must be avoided.
 Say you’re driving through the same neighborhood under the same circumstances and winter driving hazards, but this time a small child jumps out into the street after you pass.
 The driver behind you swerves to the left, but he runs onto a patch of ice in the process.
 As he skids out of control, he swerves back into the right lane and slams into the back of your vehicle.

 As before, the other driver will generally be the one at fault.
 Although the child pushed the other driver into an evasive maneuver and the ice propelled him forward, the same rules apply: You must drive according to the road conditions.
 Although he may not have expected a child to run into the street, he should have been cautious in a residential neighborhood.
 Like before, blaming the accident on the ice won’t work—he was driving in poor conditions and should have driven slower.

 Safe driving ultimately falls back on you, the driver.
 To stay safe in winter conditions while you’re behind the wheel:

-Pittsburgh and the rest of western Pennsylvania encounter hazardous driving conditions every year.
+Pittsburgh and the rest of western Pennsylvania encounter hazardous driving hazards and road conditions every year.
 If you must venture onto the roads, the proper preparation and focus will ensure you and your passengers safely reach your destination.